star-juniors/star-juniors.github.io/software/vs-code-tunnel.md

 # SSH server
 If you follow this [SSH guide](/software/ssh) and configure your SSH, then you could automatically connect to new Alma9 machines and it will start server automatically for you, no need for the tunnel.
+You may proceed with [Step 5](Remote) using VS code Remote extension from you local machine

 However, it will not save the state of the machine (not persistent) - use `tmux` for background tasks.

 Some info here on [VS code remote SSH](https://code.visualstudio.com/docs/remote/ssh)